 Predestinational errors

-Besides inventing a new word, I thought I would draw your attention to two errors that some make when it comes to thinking about the doctrine of predestination.
-These two errors can also be seen as two extremes on opposite ends of the theology spectrum: Arminianism and Hyper-Calvinism
+Besides inventing a new word (predestinational), I would to highlight two errors that some make people when it comes to thinking about the doctrine of predestination.
+These two errors can also be seen as two extremes or opposite ends of the theological spectrum.
+The two errors are: Arminianism and Hyper-Calvinism

 Why I believe in predestination (and evangelism)

-I hold to and teach the doctrine of predestination for one simple reason: the Bible teaches it.
-In fact, the Bible’s teaching on this subject are very clear and understandable, and I have trouble comprehending how so many Christians do not see this grand doctrine in the Bible.
-I believe that if you read the… Continue reading Why I believe in predestination (and evangelism)
+I hold to and teach the Doctrine of Predestination for one simple reason: the Bible teaches it.
+In fact, I would argue that the Bible’s teaching on this subject is very clear and understandable, and I have some trouble comprehending how so many Christians do not see this wonderful doctrine in the Bible.
+I believe… Continue reading Why I believe in predestination (and evangelism)

 I create disaster, says the Lord